RhodesPeter/waterfall-function-workshop/README.md

 2) The second argument is an array of functions, each function takes two arguments.
 The first argument it uses to find a result and the second is a callback function.

 3) A final callback is given as the third argument.
-This is called after the waterfall has invoked the last function in the array.
+This is called after the waterfall has invoked all of the functions in the array.

 ### Workshop: